-For more information on this definition see Philosophy as Therapy – A Review.
+For more information on the definition of philosophical therapy see Philosophy as Therapy – A Review.

-There is no consistent usage of the terms philosophical therapy and philosophical counseling.
+There is no consistent usage of terms in the context of philosophy and therapy.
 In this paper we use the following synonyms:

 Wider meaning, including all philosophical traditions which aim at the cure or reduction of suffering: